 Hi, I’m Maree Railton, and the first thing I want to confess is that I’m a big animation nerd.

-Since 2011 I’ve been crafting animations with Toon Boom and After Effects for in-studio work, award-winning films and series, and freelance projects with several million views, and in 2020 I was selected as a Toon Boom ambassador for my ongoing work and achievements in Harmony software.
+Since 2011 I’ve been crafting animations with Toon Boom and After Effects for in-studio work, award-winning series, and online projects with several million views, and in 2020 I was selected as a Toon Boom ambassador for my ongoing work and achievements in Harmony software.

 Animator by trade, storyteller by heart, and big ol’ nerd since 1987 – that’s me in a nutshell.

-Right now I specialise in Harmony rigging and builds in Vancouver, Canada.
-Most recently I jumped on board at Titmouse Canada as Builds & Rigging Artist for the upcoming Netflix revival of Johnny Test (…and a secret project I can’t reveal just yet).
+Right now I specialise in Toon Boom Harmony rigging and builds in Vancouver, Canada.
+Most recently I jumped on board at WildBrain Studios as Builds & Rigging Artist for the upcoming Netflix revival of Johnny Test (…and a secret project I can’t reveal just yet).
 Previously I worked on the Netflix series Archibald’s Next Big Thing at Titmouse Canada on the team of Harmony builds artists.

-Previously I worked in Brisbane, Australia as Pixel Zoo’s Harmony advisor and sole character rigger, helping transition all major character rigs in the Moose Toys TV series Shopkins from Flash to Harmony, and developing a unique 2.5D interchangeable rig for Saban Entertainment’s Lollipoppers.
+Back home in Brisbane, Australia I worked as Pixel Zoo’s Harmony advisor and sole character rigger, helping transition all major character rigs in the Moose Toys TV series Shopkins from Flash to Harmony, and developing a unique 2.5D interchangeable rig for Saban Entertainment’s Lollipoppers.

 In 2015 I was scouted for various projects, most notably working for Studio Joho on the Furious 7 College Humor short which currently has racked up over 5.5 million views on Youtube.